-‘General Hospital’ Spoilers: Stone Cold Confession Slips – Steve Burton Confirms He’s The Real Jason Morgan
+‘General Hospital’ Spoilers: Stone Cold Confession Slips — Steve Burton Confirms He’s The Real Jason Morgan

 Recent GH spoilers tell us that when Andrew Quartermaine lived with Betsy and Franco, they called him Drew, but then he was dropped at the orphanage, adopted, and much later wound up in Helena Cassadine’s (Constance Towers) hands and then, full circle, returned to Port Charles.
 But only the two wackos called him “Drew.”
 This spoilers spill from Bradford teases that we might soon be calling Billy Miller’s character “Andy” if that’s the name he went by before he came to Port Charles and was branded Jake Doe then mislabeled “Jason Morgan.”

 Be sure to watch the full video to hear the amusing banter between Burton and Anderson as they spill some accidental GH spoilers tea.
-Catch up on the latest GH scoop about Sam not sleeping with her husband, the Jason vs. Jason war, and how Burton’s return put GH in the #1 spot in ratings.
+Catch up on the latest GH scoop about Sam not sleeping with her husband, the Jason vs. Jason war, and how Burton’s return put GH in the No. 1 spot in ratings.
 Come back soon for more General Hospital spoilers.

 [Featured Image by Alberto E. Rodriguez/Getty Images]